Fire Risk Assessment Guidance and Template for Small Businesses

 Who is at risk?

-As with any type of safety risk assessment, a fire risk assessment requires you to think about who could be at risk if a fire broke out.
+As with any safety assessment, a fire risk assessment requires you to consider who may be affected if a fire occurs.

 What have you learnt, and how can you act to remove or reduce risk?